 And then there’s the broadband upgrade.
 At first sight it seems almost an afterthought.

-Running fibre to every home and business in Auckland might add a few tenths of a point to the liveable city index score.
+Running fibre to every home and business in Auckland might add a few tenths of a point to the livable city index score.

 Where Australia lags